marinsantiago/BOBgmms-examples/README.md

 - `stan`: Stan code to fit a Bayesian mixture of Gaussians assuming conjugate priors.

-- `wheat-kernels`: Source code to reproduce the results from the analysis of the *Seeds* data.
+- `kernels`: Source code to reproduce the results from the analysis of the *Seeds* data.

 - `wines`: Source code to reproduce the results from the analysis of the *Wine* data.